Nicole Kennelly, MA

 As a registered professional counselor associate, I abide by the Oregon Board of Licensed Professional Counselors and Therapists' code of ethics.
 According to the state code of ethics outlined in OAR chapter 833, division 100, I will work with anyone seeking my counsel, regardless of race, gender, sexuality, or religion.

-Some clients may work in as few as twelve sessions, while others have chosen to engage for a more extended period of time.
+Some clients may complete as few as 12 sessions, while others have chosen to engage for a longer period.